GuyRimel/nofomo/README.md

 ## UX Notes

-- First, create a new account with your desired "Username", "Password", "Email", and "Birthday" (Birthday optional).

-- Upon successful account creation, login with your credentials.
+- No account creation necessary!
+Login with an existing Google account.

-- Favorite movies by clicking the movie card's "heart icon".
-View your favorite movies in your profile.
+- Filter events by city in the navbar

+- Toggle between the "Events by Topic" and "Events by City" animated graphs.

+- *OBVIOUS SECRET* 🤐 Change the app color theme by clicking the "up arrow" button to the right of the main top title.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>